JonathanCrider/api-gateway-example/README.md

 # API Skill Assessment

 Thank you for the opportunity to showcase my API development skills.
 Please reach out if you have any questions or have any trouble setting up the project.
-I've tried to be as thorough as possible, but I could certaily have missed something.
+I've tried to be as thorough as possible, but I could certainly have missed something.

 The SQL Test is also included in this project: [**SQL Test**](https://github.com/JonathanCrider/api-skill-assessment/blob/main/docs/SQLtest.md)